Sultanate of Bulungan: Etymology

-The name Bulungan came from the Bulungan word Bulu Tengon which means 'real bamboo'.
+The name "Bulungan" came from the Bulungan words bulu tengon, which means 'real bamboo'.
 It then changed to "Bulungan".
 The importance of the bamboo in the Bulungan identity stems from a boy born out of the bamboo named Jauwiru.
 From Jauwiru's descendants, the Bulungan Sultanate was born.
-After Kuwanyi died, Jauwiru replaced the position as the leader of the Hupan Dayak.
+After Kuwanyi died, Jauwiru replaced the position as the leader of the Dayak Hupan.

 History

 Origin according to oral history

 Bulungan was founded by a Kayan group, the Uma Apan, also known as the Dayak Hupan, who originated from the interior region of Apo Kayan (Kayan Highland Plateau), before settling near the coast in the 16th or 17th century.
-According to a local legend, Kuwanyi was the leader of the Dayak Hupan, which was a small tribe with a village of only 80 people on the banks of the Payang River, a branch of the Pujungan River.
+According to a local legend, Kuwanyi was the leader of the Dayak Hupan, which was a small ethnic group with a village of only 80 people on the banks of the Payang River, a branch of the Pujungan River.
 Due to the poor quality of life on the region, they moved downstream of a large river called the Kayan.

 One day Kuwanyi went hunting in the forest, but he did not catch a single animal, except for a large bamboo called bamboo betung and an egg that lay on a Jemlay tree stump.
 He brought the bamboo and the egg home.
 A boy emerged from the bamboo and when the egg was broken a girl also emerged.
 These two children were considered gifts from the gods.
 Kuwanyi and his wife raised the children well until they were adults.
 When both of them were adults, they were each given the name Jauwiru for the boy and Lemlai Suri for the girl.
 Kuwanyi married them to each other.